What is Constipation?

 - Carrying a sanitizer and using it frequently because contamination can occur even through objects that we touch; and not just food and water.

-- While travelling, carrying your own water bottle is the best precaution.
+- While traveling, carrying your own water bottle is the best precaution.

 - Do not consume food and drinks that have crossed the expiry date.